 The biggest drawback with the 200,000s is that there are no- or limited grid lines across the face of the map and each degree is only marked in 10-minute increments along the borders.
 If you look closely there are actually faint crosses also at ten minute intervals on the map face, so it’s possible to mark your own grid – but draw from cross to cross and not straight across, even though, given their UTM projection, lines are almost straight.

 For a serious mission you can print off the digital scans into an A4 map booklet (left) but you’ll need to mess about a bit to correct the print size so as to reflect the original 200k scale.
 Price for paper 1 mils is around €9 in Paris.
-1:500,000 and 1:200,000 sheets about the same or all free to download here.
+1:500,000 and 1:200,000 sheets about the same or there are many similar 250k free to download here.

 IGN country maps IGN also produced a modern series of country maps in the Sahara including Chad, Egypt, Mali, Morocco, Mauritania (1993!), Niger and Tunisia with scales ranging from one- to 2.5 million.
 Easily available in Europe, they’re probably far inferior to more recent RK-H maps.
 ‘Chad’ has no grid lines for example.I spotted the hard-to-find 500k Air Massif (pictured right) at Agadez airport years ago for 12 euros – an especially handy map for camelling or trekking in the region, were you be able to get there.